 Google ended the Supervised Users program for Chrome but promised a set of new Chromebook parental controls.
 Those controls turned out to be Google Family Link.
 Today, we’ll show you how to use Google Family Link to set up parental controls for your children’s Chromebooks.

-Editor’s tip: New to the world of Chromebooks?
-Our What to expect from Chromebook Buyer’s guide helps explain what a Chromebook can and can’t do, buying options, and setup guides for first time Chromebook users.
+New to the world of Chromebooks?
+Our guide on what to expect from a Chromebook helps explain what they can and can’t do, buying options, and setup guides for first-time Chromebook users.

-To use Google Family Link, a parent will need an Android device running Android 4.4 KitKat or above, or an Apple device running iOS 9 or above.
-The Chromebook will need to run Chrome OS 65 or above.
-If your Chromebook isn’t updated, don’t forget to check out our step-by-step guide on how to do so.
+Parents will need Android devices running Android 5.0 Lollipop or above, or an Apple device running iOS 11 or above to use Chromebook parental controls with Google Family Link.
+The Chromebook in question will need to run Chrome OS 71 or above and you can also install Google Family Link on Android devices running Android 7.0 Nougat or newer.
+If your Chromebook isn’t updated, don’t forget to check out our step-by-step guide on how to do so below.

 Setting up Chromebook parental controls

 - If it is a new Chromebook, go through the setup process and sign in with your (parent) account.
-This is vital, as the first account used to sign in becomes the Owner account and has access to special privileges.
-Skip to the next step if the Chromebook has already been set up.
+This is vital, as the first account used to sign in becomes the owner account and has access to special privileges.
+Skip to the next step if the Chromebook is already active.

-- Finally, add your child’s account to the Chromebook.
+- Now, add your child’s account to the Chromebook.

 It is recommended that you disable guest mode and control who can sign in to your child’s Chromebook.
-If the guest mode or the ability to add new users is available, your child may be able to bypass the Family Link restrictions.
+If the guest mode or the ability to add new users is available, your child may be able to bypass Chromebook parental controls.

 - Restrict or block access to apps from the Chrome Web Store and the Google Play Store.

 - Disable Incognito Mode.